danny-avila/LibreChat/docs/install/windows_install.md

 ## Manual Installation
 ### Install the prerequisites on your machine

-### **Download chatgpt-clone**
+### **Download LibreChat**

   - Download the latest release here: https://github.com/danny-avila/LibreChat/releases/
   - Or by clicking on the green code button in the top of the page and selecting "Download ZIP"
   - Open Terminal (command prompt) and clone the repository by running `git clone https://github.com/danny-avila/LibreChat.git`
-  - If you downloaded a zip file, extract the content in "C:/chatgpt-clone/"
+  - If you downloaded a zip file, extract the content in "C:/LibreChat/"
   - **IMPORTANT : If you install the files somewhere else modify the instructions accordingly**

 ### **Enable the Conversation search feature:** (optional)

   - Download MeiliSearch latest release from : https://github.com/meilisearch/meilisearch/releases
-  - Copy it to "C:/chatgpt-clone/"
+  - Copy it to "C:/LibreChat/"
   - Rename the file to "meilisearch.exe"
   - Open it by double clicking on it
   - Copy the generated Master Key and save it somewhere (You will need it later)